BicKD: Bilateral Contrastive Knowledge Distillation: Experiments

 \subsection{Image Classification on Tiny-ImageNet}

 To further examine the scalability of the proposed BicKD on higher-resolution datasets, we conduct experiments on the Tiny-ImageNet dataset.
-We report the Top-1 accuracy of student models under three different distillation pairs: ResNet-50$\,\to\,$WRN-40-1, ResNet-32x4$\,\to\,$WRN-16-2 and WRN-40-2$\,\to\,$ResNet-8.
+We report the Top-1 accuracy of student models under three different distillation pairs: ResNet-50$\to$WRN-40-1, ResNet-32x4$\to$WRN-16-2 and WRN-40-2$\to$ResNet-8.

 As shown in Table~\ref{tab:tinyacc}, our BicKD method consistently achieves the highest Top-1 accuracy across all three distillation pairs.
-The student ResNet-8 distilled by BicKD (65.28\%) also performs better than teacher model WRN-40-2 (62.84\%), showing the strong transfer capability of BicKD.
+The student ResNet-8 distilled by BicKD (65.28\%) also performs better than the teacher model WRN-40-2(62.84\%) and outperforms the second best method CRD (64.80\%) by 0.48\%, showing the strong transfer capability of BicKD.
 Besides, BicKD indicates stable improvements over competitive baselines, with an average gain of 0.49\% on Tiny-ImageNet.
 This shows that learning geometric structure and modeling cross-class relationships in BicKD are effective, leading to stable performance improvements.

 In addition, a statistical significance test shows that, compared to vanilla KD, BicKD significantly improves the student model’s accuracy with an average p-value of 0.03733, below the significance threshold of 0.05.